DFHack/isoworld/Readme.txt

 snap_height						#Optional.
-If set, this grid_tile						#A tile containing a single diagonal line, for use in the grid. tile_dir						#Directory containing all the tiles. if the tiles are in the same folder as the tileset config, simply put './' without the quotes.
+If set, this grid_tile						#A tile containing a single diagonal line, for use in the grid. tile_dir						#Directory containing all the tiles. if the tiles are in the same folder as the tileset config, simply put './' without the quotes. palette_file					#image file containing color gradients.
+Each pixel column is one gradient, can be any size, but only 280 pixels tall is of any use.

 ===Individual tile configs===
 These are the tiles that appear on the map.
 Isoworld will load all of them that are in a directory, and draw the first one in a list that it finds that matches all the given paramiters.
 If no match is found, no tile is drawn, so it's best to have a default tile that can always get drawn.